Liberal socialism: Belgium

-Britain
+United Kingdom

 John Stuart Mill

-The main liberal English thinker John Stuart Mill's early economic philosophy was one of free markets.
+The main classical liberal English thinker John Stuart Mill's early economic philosophy was one of free markets.
 However, he accepted interventions in the economy.
 He also accepted the principle of legislative intervention for the purpose of animal welfare.
 Mill originally believed that equality of taxation meant equality of sacrifice and that progressive taxation penalised those who worked harder and saved more and therefore was a "mild form of robbery".

 Given an equal tax rate regardless of income, Mill agreed that inheritance should be taxed.
 A utilitarian society would agree that everyone should be equal one way or another.
 Therefore, receiving inheritance would put one ahead of society unless taxed on the inheritance.
 Those who donate should consider and choose carefully where their money goes—some charities are more deserving than others.
 Public charities boards such as a government (i.e. social welfare) will disburse the money equally.
 However, a private charity board like a church would disburse the monies fairly to those who are in more need than others.

 Mill later altered his views toward a more socialist bent, adding chapters to his Principles of Political Economy in defence of a socialist outlook and defending some socialist causes.
 Within this revised work, he also made the radical proposal that the whole wage system be abolished in favour of a co-operative wage system.
 Nonetheless, some of his views on the idea of flat taxation remained, albeit altered in the third edition of the Principles of Political Economy to reflect a concern for differentiating restrictions on unearned incomes which he favoured; and those on earned incomes which he did not favour.

 In the case of Oxford University, Mill's Principles of Political Economy, first published in 1848, was the standard text until 1919 when it was replaced by Alfred Marshall's Principles of Economics.
 As Adam Smith's Wealth of Nations had during an earlier period, Mill's Principles of Economy dominated economics teaching and was one of the most widely read of all books on economics in the period.

 In later editions of Principles of Political Economy, Mill would argue that "as far as economic theory was concerned, there is nothing in principle in economic theory that precludes an economic order based on socialist policies".
 Mill also promoted substituting capitalist businesses with worker cooperatives, writing:

 The form of association, however, which if mankind continue to improve, must be expected in the end to predominate, is not that which can exist between a capitalist as chief, and work-people without a voice in the management, but the association of the labourers themselves on terms of equality, collectively owning the capital with which they carry on their operations, and working under managers elected and removable by themselves.